machinelearningnuremberg/DeepPipe/readme.md

 ## Run on Previous Checkpoints

-If you do not want to meta-train, you can use our checkpoints (already meta-trained DeepPipes):
+If you do not want to meta-train, you can use our checkpoints (already meta-trained DeepPipe surrogate):

 `
 python meta_test.py --dataset oboe --experiment_id DeepPipeTOboe